jorgenfalk/kvsrv/readme.md

     java -jar target/kvsrv-1.0-SNAPSHOT.jar -h

+ There is a possibility to run the integration tests, if wanted.
+To run the (poor mans) load test, type:

+    mvn test -Dtest=KvSrvLoadIT

+A PDF report with some performance stats is produced, but it is not that useful.. :(

+The tests was verified on a Mac Book Pro:

+    MacBook Pro (Retina, 15-inch, Early 2013)
+    2,4 GHz Intel Core i7
+    8 GB 1600 MHz DDR3

+It was noted that sometimes tests failed due to OOM exceptions.

 ## Implementation notes
 The core design of the KV server is based around [netty](http://netty.io/) and [MapDB](http://www.mapdb.org/).
 This